BitOMC/BitOMC/docs/src/guides/wallet.md

 `bitomc` uses `bitcoind` to manage private keys, sign transactions, and broadcast transactions to the Bitcoin network.
-Additionally the `bitomc wallet` requires [`bitomc server`](explorer.md) running in the background.
+Additionally the `bitomc wallet` requires `bitomc server` running in the background.
 Make sure these programs are running:

 ```
-bitcoind -txindex
+bitcoind
 ```

 ```